atolab/zenoh-web/content/docs/migration_1.0/C++.md

 For finer control on serialization / deserialization implementation `Bytes::Iterator`, `Bytes::Writer` and `Bytes::Reader` classes are also introduced.

-A full implemented example with custom-defined serialization/deserialization can be found here :
+A working example with custom-defined serialization / deserialization can be found here:

 https://github.com/eclipse-zenoh/zenoh-cpp/blob/dev/1.0.0/examples/simple/universal/z_simple.cxx

 ## Stream Handlers and Callbacks

-Prior to 1.0 stream handlers were only supported for `get`:
+Prior to 1.0.0, stream handlers were only supported for `get`:

 ```cpp
 // callback